-Prior to or upon the completion of this offering, we intend to enter into a registration rights agreement with certain of our stockholders.
-The agreement will provide the stockholders party thereto with certain demand and piggyback registration rights in respect of any registrable shares of our common stock held by them, subject to various conditions and limitations as set forth in the agreement.
+Prior to or upon the completion of this offering, we intend to enter into a registration rights agreement with the Voting Trust.
+The agreement will provide the Voting Trust with certain demand and piggyback registration rights in respect of any registrable shares of our common stock held by it, subject to various conditions and limitations as set forth in the agreement.
+See "Certain Relationships and Related Party Transactions-Registration Rights Agreement."